Henry Ford: Career

 In 1891, Ford became an engineer with the Edison Illuminating Company of Detroit.
 After his promotion to Chief Engineer in 1893, he had enough time and money to devote attention to his experiments on gasoline engines.
-These experiments culminated in 1896 with the completion of a self-propelled vehicle, which he named the Ford Quadricycle.
+These experiments culminated in 1896 with the completion of a self-propelled automobile, which he named the Ford Quadricycle.
 He test-drove it on June 4.
 After various test drives, Ford brainstormed ways to improve the Quadricycle.

 Also in 1896, Ford attended a meeting of Edison executives, where he was introduced to Thomas Edison.
 Edison approved of Ford's automobile experimentation.
-Encouraged by Edison, Ford designed and built a second vehicle, completing it in 1898.
+Encouraged by Edison, Ford designed and built a second automobile, completing it in 1898.
 Backed by the capital of Detroit lumber baron William H. Murphy, Ford resigned from the Edison Company and founded the Detroit Automobile Company on August 5, 1899.
 However, the automobiles produced were of a lower quality and higher price than Ford wanted.
 Ultimately, the company was not successful and was dissolved in January 1901.

 With the help of C. Harold Wills, Ford designed, built, and successfully raced a 26-horsepower automobile in October 1901.
 With this success, Murphy and other stockholders in the Detroit Automobile Company formed the Henry Ford Company on November 30, 1901, with Ford as chief engineer.
 In 1902, Murphy brought in Henry M. Leland as a consultant; Ford, in response, left the company bearing his name.
 With Ford gone, Leland renamed the company the Cadillac Automobile Company.

 Teaming up with former racing cyclist Tom Cooper, Ford also produced the 80+ horsepower racer "999," which Barney Oldfield was to drive to victory in a race in October 1902.
 Ford received the backing of an old acquaintance, Alexander Y. Malcomson, a Detroit-area coal dealer.
-They formed a partnership, "Ford & Malcomson, Ltd." to manufacture automobiles.
-Ford went to work designing an inexpensive automobile, and the duo leased a factory and contracted with a machine shop owned by John and Horace E. Dodge to supply over $160,000 in parts.
+They formed a partnership, Ford & Malcomson, Limited, to manufacture automobiles.
+Ford went to work designing inexpensive automobiles, and the duo leased a factory and contracted with a machine shop owned by John and Horace E. Dodge to supply over $160,000 in parts.
 Sales were slow, and a crisis arose when the Dodge brothers demanded payment for their first shipment.